 Is there a need to protect Christians against ‘Christianophobia’ in Poland?

-A recent legislative proposal aims to penalise insults against the Catholic Church due to increasing ‘Christianophobia’.
+A recent legislative proposal in Poland aims to penalise insults against the Catholic Church due to increasing ‘Christianophobia’.
 Is it warranted?

 United Poland, one of the parties forming the ruling coalition in Poland, have recently authored a new legislative proposal.
 Aimed at amending the penal code, the proposal would make it easier to prosecute people for offending religious sensitivities.
 It would also include a new penalised action of “insulting and ridiculing the Church or other religious communities,” threatening with up to three years in prison.
 While referring to the acts of vandalism on a Roman Catholic parish in Lublin, United Poland MP Jan Kanthak underlined that the regulation was meant to remedy acts of hooliganism against any religious group.